Nolu-M/Notes-code/README.md

 ### Connect to data in a file
 - **TIP:** The Home tab contains quick access data source options, such as Excel, next to the Get data button.

+# 3. Model data with Power BI

+# 4. Build Power BI visuals and reports

+# 5. Distribute Power BI insights

+# 6. Introduction to Power BI administration
+## Introduction
+- Power BI allows business users to access the data wherever it resides and gain actionable business insights
+- Power BI allows users to:
+    - Harness data from Excel spreadsheets, on-premises data sources, big data, streaming data, and cloud services
+    - content packs = deliver a curated experience with pre-built dashboards for popular SaaS applications
+    - Experience their data with speed and agility
+    - use live dashboards that maintain a real-time pulse on the business and provide critical insights
+    - Create custom visuals that bring data to life and surface intelligence hidden in the sea of data.
+    - Benefit from natural language queries that enable users to ask questions of their data in an intuitive way.
+    - Access data and insights anywhere with dashboards accessible via the desktop, web or across mobile devices.

+- users take advantage of world-class data analytics capabilities from historical data sets and delivers ability to see data as it's happening in real-time, minimizing the need to analyze historical data.
+    - Transitioning from historical intelligence to actionable real-time insights
+    - Power BI seamlessly integrates with Microsoft business applications (apps) like Dynamics 365 and Office 365, arming users with insights directly within the Microsoft apps
+    - integrating intelligence at the point of action leads to automation within systems that trigger commands based on preset thresholds, further operationalizing business insight throughout an organization.